 In Burke county, Georgia, a negro baby was seized for a debt of \$7.50.

-FAIRFIELD, IOWA .- Dr. J. L. Myers says: "Brown's Iron Bitters is the best iron preparation I have ever known in my thirty years
+FAIRFIELD, IOWA .- Dr. J. L. Myers says: "Brown's Iron Bitters is the best iron preparation I have ever known in my thirty years of practice.'

 The Culture of Beauty.
-The Culture of Beauty.